loconav-tech/blog/_posts/2019-07-24-resolving-column-names-ambiguity-when-using-cross-table-filters-in-active-admin.md

 balance = 0
 ```

 The query was fired by the `zero_balance` scope to count how many wallets have zero balance.
-The reason for this error was self-explanatory - Postgres did a join between tables which have same column name (`balance`), and it had no idea how to differentiate between both.
+The reason for this error was self-explanatory - Postgres performed a join between tables which had same column name (`balance`), and it had no idea how to differentiate between both.

-At SQL level, the fix is simple; We need to add table name before specifying column.
+At SQL level, the fix is simple; We need to add the table name before specifying the column.
 But because _ActiveAdmin_ provides a DSL for creating everything, I thought there would be an option for this as well.

 I spent hours debugging this, but the fix was very simple and was required at the model level.
 Rather than initializing scopes like this: